Bangladesh Army International University of Science & Technology

-Bangladesh Army International University of Science and Technology (BAIUST), a private university affiliated with the Bangladesh Army, started its journey on 14th February 2015.
+Bangladesh Army International University of Science and Technology (BAIUST), a private university affiliated with the Bangladesh Army, started its journey on 14 February 2015.

 Location

-Currently, BAIUST conducts its operations from its main campus situated in Comilla, with infrastructural support from Cumilla Cantonment.
+BAIUST conducts its operations from its main campus situated in Comilla, with infrastructural support from Cumilla Cantonment.
 The permanent campus is located in Kalakachua, near the Dhaka-Chittagong Highway.
 Comilla, an eastern city in Bangladesh, falls within the Chittagong Division.
 Previously, BAIUST functioned across two campuses: Campus-1 was positioned adjacent to the Bir Shrestha Mostafa Kamal gate, while Campus-2 was situated on the opposite side of the gate, adjacent to the Station HQ Office.
-These campuses were separated by the Dhaka-Chittagong Highway and connected by the First Highway Underpass constructed by Bangladesh Army.
+These campuses were separated by the Dhaka-Chittagong Highway and connected by the First Highway Underpass constructed by the Bangladesh Army.